 If you have suffered an injury to your back or have a condition that causes you pain, this is a gentle way to treat the underlying source of the pain and get you back to your normal activities as soon as possible.

 Quite often, back pain is due to compression of the spine, which forces discs out of their regular position.
 And since your nervous system extends the length of your spine, these misalignments can cause discs to press on the nerves and create quite a lot of pain.
-A disc may either be slightly displaced and partly compressed or heavily compressed, which places more pressure on the nerve root.
+A disc may either be slightly displaced and partly compressed or heavily compressed.
+This places more pressure on the nerve root.
 In either case, spinal decompression can help.

-Spinal decompression is a form of traction that is designed to gently stretch your back.
+Decompression therapy is a form of traction that is designed to gently stretch your back.
 The idea is to restore the optimum amount of space between your vertebrae and relieve pain.

-The treatment takes place on a two-piece motorized table where a harness wraps around your hips, then attaches to the lower portion of the table, and the upper body is secured to the top of the table.
+The treatment takes place on a two-piece motorized table where a harness wraps around your hips.
+It then attaches to the lower portion of the table, and the upper body is secured to the top of the table.
 When activated, the lower part of the table moves back and forth while the upper part remains stationary.

 During the therapy, your discs will receive oxygen and nutrients to stimulate the healing process.
 Also, fluid will be allowed to re-enter and hydrate the discs, restoring their natural shape.